 Gateway Keys

 Adding a Gateway Key restriction means that content served through your gateway will only be served successfully if the key is present with the request.
-Importantly, content pinned to your account won’t be accessible through your gateway if you’ve implemented an access token restriction and fail to include that token in content requests.
+Importantly, content pinned to your account won’t be accessible through your gateway if you’ve implemented a gateway key restriction and fail to include that token in content requests.

 To create a Gateway Key, click on the button that says “Request Key.”

 When you create a key you will have the ability to preview the token by clicking the “eye” icon, or copy the token to your clipboard with the “copy” icon.
-At any point, you can delete an access token by clicking the “trash” icon.
+At any point, you can delete a gateway key by clicking the “trash” icon.

 Once you have the key, there are two ways you can use it in the gateway request.